We value giving back

-- Peter Hanson, founder and CTO, has presented to school children about careers in information technology and his personal experience starting his own business (thank you letter) .
+- Peter Hanson, founder, has presented to school children about careers in information technology and his personal experience starting his own business (thank you letter).

 - Up and Running supported an open source initiative with free hosting and server resources, as well as contributed financially to other open source related activities.

 - We've also supported the Chamber of Commerce in Houghton, MI with free technical services (click to open image to see how they honored us with our name on a plaque that resides in their office).

 - We provided thousands of dollars in services (all software development and hosting) to help create a jobs site called the Keweenaw Professional Job Board (view home page), where local businesses can post their jobs for free.